 4- Slowly pour in remaining dry ingredients and mix with the wet ingredients until well-incorporated.
 (About two minutes on low speed if using a mixer.
 You could also mix by hand.)

 5- Scoop the batter into silicone muffin molds.
 Fill about 3/4 full.

 6- Bake about 15-17 minutes or until a toothpick comes out clean.

 Please let me know in the comments if you try these!
 I’d love to know how it goes!

-PS- Check out another variation of this muffin!
-Paleo Pumpkin Spice Muffins Mmmm…so good!
+While you’re here, check out another variation of this muffin, Paleo Pumpkin Spice Muffins!
+So good!